Run web performance tests from 233 locations

 You can even dig a little deeper, by inspecting HTTP headers on an element-by-element basis.
 Is your CDN provider responsible?
 Now you know.

-Get alerted on website speed, the total number of bytes, or missing content
+Get alerted on website speed, number of bytes, or missing content

 By setting up load-time limits, you get alerts the moment your website speed suffers.
 If you specify the maximum number of bytes allowed for your page (or individual elements), you know when your site gets hit with the addition of unexpected large content.

-If you want to ensure your page content loads as expected, adding content checks is a powerful way to know when certain content is (or isn’t) there.
+If you want to ensure your page content loads as expected, you can use content checks to know when certain content is (or isn’t) there.

 “When you can correlate the developers' changes with changes in performance in Uptrends, it makes analyzing the situation easier.”

-We have Chrome, Firefox, and Internet Explorer running on our servers, so that you can compare your Web Performance Monitoring results from different browsers side by side.
+We have Chrome and Edge running on our servers, so that you can compare your Web Performance Monitoring results from different browsers side by side.